What Is Bitcoin? Five Things You Need To Know

 If you haven’t heard of bitcoin, you may have been hiding under a rock.
-Well, maybe not.
 But, just because you’ve heard of it, does that mean you know what it is?
-With the price of a bitcoin hitting $9,000 just today, it may be time to learn a “bit” more.
+With the price of a bitcoin hitting over $9,000 today, it may be time to learn a “bit” more.
 If bitcoin is still a mystery to you, here are five things you need to know.

 Bitcoin Is Relatively New, But Already Mysterious